erikwilson/netflow-to-avro/README.md

 # netflow-to-avro

-This project will process a directory containing Netflow files in hadoop and output the associated flow, metrics, and adjacency files.
+This project will process a directory containing Netflow files in hadoop and output the associated Avro flow, metrics, and adjacency files.
 This is accomplished by creating an avro.hadoop.mapred NetflowV5 to flow reader, outputting flow data in the map stage, while reducing metrics and adjacency information at the same time.
-In this way we can read and convert relevant Netflow data once in a parallel manner, then use one map/reduce event to compute and output our three Avro data-sets in parallel.
+In this way we can read and convert relevant Netflow data once and in a parallel manner, then use a single map/reduce job to compute and output our three Avro data-sets in parallel.

 ## Building and Running